Generation Z in the United States: Use of social media networks

-A significant number of people from Generation Z have made their debut in social media before their exit from the womb, as they are the subject of their parents' social media posts.
-As they grow older, they do have opinions about pictures for videos of them being posted online.
-It is a tug-of-war between a child's privacy and a parent's pride or desire to share.
+A notable number of people from Generation Z are the subject of their parents' social media posts.
+As they grow older, they have opinions about pictures or videos of them being posted online.
 While some parents do ask for their children's permission before posting, at least some of the time, others simply disregard what their children think.
-A 2010 report by cybersecurity firm AVG stated that 92% of American children under the age of two had a digital footprint and one in three had their information and photographs posted online within weeks after they were born.
-One of the reasons why children want greater control over their image online is because a college admissions officer or a prospective recruiter might look them up on the Internet.
-Indeed, a clear majority of employers check social media accounts during the hiring process.
-Over half of them decide against hiring a candidate because of what they see online; a similar number make the same decision because they could not find a prospective recruit on the Internet.
-As a result, members of Generation Z are careful to make themselves presentable to potential employers with their social media accounts.
+A 2010 report by cybersecurity firm AVG stated that an absolute majority of American children under the age of two had a digital footprint and one in three had their information and photographs posted online within weeks after they were born.
+One of the reasons why children want greater control over their image online is because a college admissions officer or a prospective recruiter might look them up online.
+As a result, members of Generation Z are careful to make themselves presentable to potential employers on social media.
 Not only do they take advantage of the various tools that allow them to control who sees what and are more cautious about what they post, they also try to cultivate a "personal brand" online.
-According to the Pew Research Center, 57% refrain from posting something if they think it might "reflect badly on them in the future."
-It is quite common for young people to have an alternate Instagram account, so much so that there is a name for it, "finstas," or "fake Instagram accounts."
+According to the Pew Research Center, a majority refrain from posting something if they think it might "reflect badly on them in the future."
+It is quite common for young people to have an alternate Instagram account, "finstas" (fake Instagram accounts).